CloutContracts/whitepaper/README.md

 Due to the many technological integrations that CloutContracts has, flexibility w/ various DeFi apps and exchanges should be possible.

 ## DAPP Compatibility
-A huge serious advantage that CloutContracts brings is the ability for many people to build DAPPs (decentralized applications) untop of CloutContracts.
+A huge serious advantage that CloutContracts brings is the ability for many people to build DAPPs (decentralized applications) on top of CloutContracts.

 ## Faucets
 Faucets are another great integration in the fact that creators can make custom faucets to distribute tokens or even run different variations of airdrops for beta-testing.